 Product Art activities can be useful in helping children to learn new art techniques or how to

 A limitation of Product Art is that it may restrict children’s experimentation and creativity if the activity is too focused on making one a specific outcome.
 For example, if a whole glass of first graders draws a self-portrait using step-by-step instructions given by a teacher, this activity limits children’s opportunity for divergent learning and self-expression.
 The image below shows an

 What is Process Art?

 Process Art is often talked about as being the opposite of Product Art.
 In this approach, there is a strong focus on children’s experience and experimentation in an activity, instead of them making a particular artistic creation.
-In Process Art activities are often
+In Process Art activities there is often

 An educator or parent may carefully select and prepare the materials, tools and their spatial arrangement however once the children start playing in the activity, the adult may have quite a passive role.
 There is a strong focus on creative processes and children’s methods, as opposed to a focus on producing

 An example of a Process Art activity could start with a large ball of clay being presented on a tray.
 A group of toddlers could then play with the clay and explore the material’s properties in different ways.
 There is no right or wrong in what the toddler do with the clay.
 The focus is on the creative and experimental process.

 Another example of a process-based art can be seen in the installations of Danish artist, Olafur Eliasson (pictured below).
 People can interact with the lights, colours and spaces of his artworks in many different ways.
 Like the clay activity with the toddlers, there is no right or wrong for what people do in the installation.

 Process Art is useful in children’s learning as it allows them to explore their creativity in unrestricted ways.
 It can also be a beneficial approach with babies and toddlers as no formal or verbal instructions are needed to engage in the activity.
 Process Art is often talked about as being favourable in Reggio Emilia and Steiner education settings.